 In this case, images really do say a thousand words, so make use of high quality, big images, including product images, that show off what you do.
 Paragraphs of text can be time consuming and off putting.
 If vistors don't have time to read blocks of text you'll lose them as customers - don't let them miss out on the key information.

 Choose the right colours and fonts

 Keep it simple - use as few different fonts and colours as possible.
 Global font settings can be edited in the Design Studio, this is to encourage consistency throughout your website - and the same goes for colour.
 The font you choose should match the message or purpose of your business - it make sure it is readable!

 When it comes to colours, try and stick to a maximum of 2 or 3 on your homepage.
 Match your colour choices to you brand - for example accent colours in your logo could be used as border colours for a professional look.
-Read our blog "Anatomy Of Design: Creating The Look For Your Website" for further tips, and tools such as Adobe’s Colour CC will offer insight into what colours and tones work well together.
+Tools such as Adobe’s Colour CC will offer insight into what colours and tones work well together.

 You have to remember that your homepage is the doorway to the rest of your website, so it’s important to make it as easy as you can for visitors to navigate to other areas.
 Where do you want them to go, and what do you want them to see?

 If you're selling, why not use the Featured Product Grid widget!
 Not only is this great for showcasing your products, but it’s also a fantastic way to link your customers directly to that product in your shop - increasing the chance of a sale.